 The Problem-Solving bundle contains SMPs 1,5,7, and 8.
-In this bundle, students solve a range of complex, well-posed problems in pure and applied mathematics, making productively using knowledge and problem-solving strategies.
+In this bundle, students solve a range of complex, well-posed problems in pure and applied mathematics, making productive use of knowledge and problem-solving strategies.

 Problem Solving characteristics include: